mjordan/islandora_workbench/README.md

 ## Input data

-The directory that contains the data to be ingested is arranged like this:
+The directory that contains the data to be ingested (identified by the `--input_dir` argument) needs to be arranged like this:

 ```
 your_folder/